Knowledge Centre

 Iron-rich Foods during Pregnancy

 A woman’s body goes through many changes and challenges during pregnancy.
 When it comes to nutrition, iron is one of the most important nutrients a pregnant woman needs to prevent anaemia.
 Iron helps maintain healthy amounts of red blood cells and ensures sufficient oxygen supply from the lungs to other body parts.
-This nutrient also plays an important role in the development of baby’s brain.
+This nutrient also plays an important role in the development of the baby’s brain.
 Take a look at the article to know list of iron-rich foods for pregnancy.

 How much Iron you need in Pregnancy?